Marble Flooring – Dive into the Beauty of Natural Stone

 - Cut to Size: custom order as per design

-- Polished: high gloss mirror-like surface-used in wall cladding, countertops, tabletops, fireplace facing and hearth.
+- Polished: high gloss mirror-like surface-Achieved by grinding the surface with abrasive materials.
+Used in wall cladding, countertops, tabletops, fireplace facing and hearth.

-- Honed: low gloss-used in high traffic areas, low maintenance areas.
+- Honed/Matt: low gloss-Sanded by grit.
+Used in high traffic areas, low maintenance areas.

-- Flamed: textured surface, external use where slip-resistance is concerned.
+- Flamed: High heat is applied to create this finish.
+Textured surface, external use where slip-resistance is concerned.

-- Sand Blasted: rough but tidy look, used in traffic areas
+- Sand Blasted: This finish is achieved by blasting sand particles on the surface.
+Rough but tidy look, used in traffic areas

 How to Install Marble Floor Tiles